How do I set up an Auto Attendant?

 - Transfer to the operator after _ seconds of inactivity: this specifies the number of seconds (after the auto attendant message plays) before the call is forwarded to the operator (option 0).
 This only applies to callers who do not select an option from the menu, or dial an extension.

-After saving the profile information for the auto attendant, you will be able to set up the Business hours menu and the After hours menu for the auto attendant.
-Follow the steps below to accomplish this:
+After saving the profile information for the Auto Attendant, you will be able to set up the Business hours menu and the After hours menu for the call tree.
+Follow the steps below to accomplish this (Figure 1-5):

 - Click to expand the Business hours main menu section.

-- Select Personal Greeting from the Greeting drop-down list (Figure 1-5).
-This is necessary to upload a custom greeting for the auto attendant.
+Select Default Greeting from the Greeting drop-down list (Figure 1-6).
+This is necessary to upload a custom greeting for the Auto Attendant.

-- Create your menu for the auto attendant using the fields below (Figure 1-6).
+- Create your menu for the Auto Attendant using the fields below (Figure 1-7).

 - Key: the numbered option that callers will press (“for sales, press 1, for support, press 2,” etc.).